Paulossd/pharmaceutical_properties_and_environmental_fate/README.md

 ## Methodological summary

-The pipeline applies the predefined harmonisation and censoring rules described in Section 2.3 of the manuscript.
+The pipeline applies the predefined harmonisation, censoring, aggregation, screening and statistical procedures described in Sections 2.3–2.8 of the manuscript.

 Non-standard reported values are converted to analysis-ready numeric representations according to the declared rules.
 These include detections, reported ranges, approximate values, and censored observations.